kamranahmedse/developer-roadmap/contributing.md

 Contributions to the project that meet these requirements will be given the label `hacktoberfest-accepted` and merged, contributions that do not meet the requirements will simply be closed.

 Any attempts at spam PRs will be given the `spam` tag.
-If you recieve 2 `spam` tags against you, you will be [disqualified from Hacktoberfest](https://hacktoberfest.com/participation/#spam).
+If you receive 2 `spam` tags against you, you will be [disqualified from Hacktoberfest](https://hacktoberfest.com/participation/#spam).

 ## New Roadmaps

 For new roadmaps, you can either:

 - Submit a roadmap by providing [a textual roadmap similar to this roadmap](https://gist.github.com/kamranahmedse/98758d2c73799b3a6ce17385e4c548a5) in an [issue](https://github.com/kamranahmedse/developer-roadmap/issues).
 - Create an interactive roadmap yourself using [our roadmap editor](https://draw.roadmap.sh/) & submit the link to that roadmap in an [issue](https://github.com/kamranahmedse/developer-roadmap/issues).